sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-startedV2.md

 ### Modifying the Default and Rescue TOS Images

+Starting with firmware 3.1.0, the first-time setup already includes a working rescue image.
+The factory default rescue image is Rescue Switcher, and the file name depends on the ROM size used by your setup:

+- `RESCUE_SWITCHER_v3.1.0_192KB.img` for 192KB images.
+- `RESCUE_SWITCHER_v3.1.0_256KB.img` for 256KB images.

 The SidecarTridge TOS emulator allows you to set a default active TOS image and a rescue TOS image.
 The *default* TOS image is the one that will boot when the Atari ST is powered on, while the *rescue* TOS image is used in case of a boot failure as a fallback option by enabling the rescue mode.
 You can set the `RESCUE` signal on the SidecarTridge TOS emulator using the RESCUE connector and a push button.

+Starting with firmware 3.1.0, rescue mode boots Rescue Switcher by default.
+Rescue Switcher lets you choose another ROM image already stored on the device, which is often more convenient than editing files from the host computer during recovery.

 The *default* image can be changed by editing the `DEFAULT.TXT` file in the `ROMEMUL` volume or by using the `SWITCHER.TOS` program on the Atari ST.